EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 <p>This data will allow us to answer our questions <p/>

 ## Process
-The data is already cleaned so we not going to do nothing in this matters although is probaly one of the most important step.
-So we going to focus on our exploratory data analysis, vizualizations and training modeling to propel data driven decisions.
+The data is already cleaned so we not going to do anything in this matter although is probably one of the most important steps.
+So we going to focus on our exploratory data analysis, visualizations to propel data-driven decisions.
 The tools that we going to use is Python and its main libraries like:
 - **Pandas: For Exploratory Data Analysis.**<br/>
-- **Dash: For creating a dashboard to show the means findings from the previous step.**<br/>
 - **Jupyter Note Book: For data Handling.**<br/>
-- **Skit-Learn - For training different models and avaluate its performances.**

 ## Analyse
 + We saw that there's a high correlation between contract type and the number of churn.
 Most people we contract type of month to month indeed churn and most of people with contracts with one or more years churn way less.